How to Successfully Transition from Waterfall to Scrum

-One of the most common conversations I’ve had with clients over the last few years is how to move from a traditional or waterfall style of development to using Agile and Scrum.
+One of the most common conversations I’ve had with clients over the last few years is how to move from waterfall development to using the Scrum Framework.
 Based on those discussions and years of experience leading and supporting these transformations for my clients, I’ve compiled this short guide on planning and executing an agile pilot or an agile transformation in your organization.

-Making the change to an Agile approach is not simple or risk-free.
+Making the change to the Scrum Framework is not simple or risk-free.
 Many organizations have tried and failed.
 In the guide, I’ve outlined some of the patterns that have led to success as well as pointed out some of the common traps that others have fallen into.

 Planning for Scrum

 To effectively use Scrum, you will need to do some planning upfront to make sure you have the right people, processes, support, and tools in place.
 You will need to plan for the Scrum roles and a complete, cross-functional development teams that can take items all the way to done.
 Identifying a qualified and interested person to be the Scrum Master is an important consideration.
 You also need a clear and prioritized backlog of work for the product and identify a Product Owner who can be engaged and empowered to manage that backlog.

 Leaders will need to determine a sprint length that works with their product and other dependent teams.
 Consider how the team will work with any dependent teams or vendors.
 Finally, you need to plan for organizational support including looking at the potential barriers the team will face, the governance requirements, and interfaces beyond the team.

 Though we describe this step as once and done, it is rarely that.
 We will often use a Kanban board to track progress during the planning phase.
 And we revise our plans continuously.